Eric Nelson (musician): Education

-Nelson received his training in voice and choral conducting at Houghton College, Westminster Choir College and Indiana University.
+Nelson received his training in voice and choral conducting at Houghton College, Westminster Choir College (master of music) and Indiana University School of Music (doctor of music, 1990).

 Career

-Eric Nelson is director of choral studies at Emory University, where he teaches graduate choral conducting and choral literature.
+Eric Nelson is the director of choral studies at Emory University, where he teaches graduate choral conducting and choral literature.
 He conducts Emory's 40-voice Concert Choir and its 180-voice University Chorus.
-In 2004, he was the recipient of a "Crystal Apple" award for excellence in teaching at the university.
-He is also the artistic director of the Atlanta Master Chorale, a 60-voice adult chamber choir specializing in a cappella repertoire.
+In 2004, he received the "Crystal Apple" award for excellence in teaching at the university.
+He is also the artistic director of the Atlanta Master Chorale, a 60-voice adult chamber choir specialising in a Capella repertoire.

-Nelson has conducted choirs throughout North America and Europe, including performances in Kraków, Berlin, Leipzig, Prague, Moscow, Washington, D.C., Carnegie Hall, Lincoln Center, Spivey Hall, the Piccolo Spoleto Festival, and at both the Southern and National Conventions of the ACDA.
+Nelson has conducted choirs throughout North America and Europe, including performances in Krakow, Berlin, Leipzig, Prague, Moscow, Washington, D.C., Carnegie Hall, Lincoln Center, Spivey Hall, the Piccolo Spoleto Festival, and both the Southern and National Conventions of the ACDA.
 His ensembles have been praised for their ability to combine a high level of technical precision with warmth of musical expression.

 Nelson has conducted and presented workshops for the American Choral Directors Association, the Music Educator's National Conference, the Association of Lutheran Church Musicians, the Presbyterian Association of Musicians, the American Guild of Organists, Chorister's Guild, Church Music Explosion (at Coral Ridge Presbyterian Church) and for numerous other churches, colleges and universities.

 Works

-Nelson is a composer of choral music whose works are published by Colla Voce and Augsburg Fortress.
+Nelson is a composer of choral music whose works are published by Colla Voice and Augsburg Fortress.